How to fuel your connection with wellness

 COO, Actualize Consulting

 I joined Actualize Consulting in 2005 to help build out its internal operations.
-In my first five years at the firm, we were experiencing financial and operational success, yet as a leadership team we were not focused on our people.
-In fact, nor were we setting a good example - I didn't even take a proper maternity leave for either of my two children born in that five-year span of building out the company and found myself exhausted.
+In my first five years at the firm, we were experiencing financial and operational success, yet as a leadership team, we were not focused on our people.
+Nor were we setting a good example of proper wellness – I didn't even take proper maternity leave for either of my two children born in that five-year span of building out the company and found myself exhausted.
 This lack of balance echoed throughout the firm as we suffered from an extremely high turnover of 33%.
-In 2010, I wanted to commit to my personal growth to end this burnout, but I had a black and white mentality that made me feel as though I had to choose between my career or my wellbeing.
+In 2010, I wanted to commit to my personal growth to end this burnout, but I had a black-and-white mentality that made me feel as though I had to choose between my career and my wellbeing.

 1. Take time for yourself each day